rodelgc/woocommerce-playwright-python/README.md

    ```bash
    pdm run start
    ```
 1. Open `http://localhost:8080` to verify if the local WordPress site was successfully launched.
-To log in to WP Admin, use `user` and `bitnami` as username and password, respectively.

 ## Other useful commands